 Five Rivers MetroParks protects and manages five primary habitat types: forest, edge/thicket (young forest), grassland, wetland and aquatic areas.
 Staff develops habitat management plans for each park and conservation area to guide land protection and restoration.
 The conservation and park services departments then work together closely to complete the annual habitat action plans for each park to ensure goals are met.

 In addition to its parks, Five Rivers MetroParks protects conservation areas, which are significant tracts of land primarily in a natural state with minimal infrastructure.
 Three of these are open to the public — Dull Woods, Medlar and Woodman Fen — while other conservation areas (listed below) currently have very limited access due to lack of trails and parking.

 Great Miami Mitigation Bank Conservation Area

 Location: Trotwood, adjacent to Sycamore State Park

 The story: Five Rivers MetroParks is converting this area to grassland, forest and wetlands.
 It includes 360 acres that are a mitigation bank, previously farmland and once slated for a landfill.
 The remaining 180 acres are the former Larch Tree golf course, which Five Rivers MetroParks acquired in 2015.
-The land is still a developing different habitats but already includes wetlands and prairie, and thousands of tree seedlings have been planted.
+The land is still developing different habitats but already includes wetlands and prairie, and thousands of tree seedlings have been planted.
 The mitigation bank also serves as a regional economic development tool: If an existing wetland is damaged, qualified developers can purchase federally required credits from the Great Miami Mitigation Bank.
 The funds are used to restore wetlands at the mitigation bank and support other projects in MetroParks.
 Because wetland banks are on larger tracts of land, they are more effective at replacing the wetlands that are lost.
 The Great Miami Mitigation Bank is the first mitigation bank in Ohio owned, designed and managed by a conservation agency.